'Boris Godunov'

 In Mussorgsky's opera Boris Godunov (1872 version) and Pushkin's original novel, Godunov is a force for order but he also stands accused of ordering the murder of Ivan's other son, Dimitri.
 By the end of the opera, Godunov is dead and, as darkness descends, all we have left is a holy fool (a yuródivïy or crazy man)...
 There are echoes here too of Rasputin; that yuródivïy also was assassinated.

-So the question is this: is Putin is a modern-day Boris Godunov?
+So the question is this: is Putin a modern-day Boris Godunov?
 Is he a killer or a peacemaker?
 Is he preventing Russia's slide into chaos or is he another Stalin?
 Is he vulnerable to the siloviki (Kremlin bureaucrats) as Godunov was vulnerable to the boyars (nobility), or do the oprichniki (assassins) do his bidding?
 Agnostics are waiting this one out.

 The painting above of Mussorgsky was by Ilya Repin in 1881, literally days before Mussorgsky's death...